Accelerate WV

 Selection Criteria

-A review panel will evaluate submissions for final approval.
-Applications will be evaluated on several criteria, including:
+A review panel will evaluate submissions based on the following criteria:

-• Preference will be given to distressed low-income communities and/or communities of color located within the 21 county region.
+• Preference will be given to distressed communities and/or communities of color located within the 21 counties identified above;

-• Preference will be given to communities that are located in or near other active ACT Now projects (see a full list of projects here).
+• Preference will be given to communities that are located in or near other active ACT Now Coalition projects (see a full list of projects at https://actnowwv.org/)

 Important Dates